mrjvs/42-ft_ls/README.md

  - error functions: `strerror`

 ## features considered out of scope
- - other locales, only "en_US" is supported
+ - other locales, only c standard is supported
  - perfect `ls` sorting, only the alphabet and numbers are identically sorted
+ - device driver information

 ## Development setup
 Run the following to compile, this requires build-essentials to be installed.